 Each of the eight murals was envisioned by a group of 30 high school students who became involved in the four-year project with the assistance of professional artists.
 Their vision was to celebrate the history and culture of Kansas City, Kansas by representing all ties to the community.

 It was empowering to see their vision come to life on each of the eight walls, and a great spot to get the perfect Instagram selfie.

 I personally loved the cute and colorful panda mural (pictured above) ↑.
 It is titled “Pandatopia: Somewhere Over the Rainbow” and is located on the side of a preschool.
-Pandatopia symbolizes the learning and discovery unlocked by books and play which, being a teacher, made me love this mural even more!
+Pandatopia symbolizes the learning and discovery unlocked by books and plays which, being a teacher, made me love this mural even more!